festim-dev/FESTIM/docs/source/fellowship.rst

 Funding
 --------

 Fellows are supported by their home organisation or employer.
-Limited support for travel or on-site participation may be available for students and academics.
 The programme does not provide a stipend.

+On-site participation at the MIT Plasma Science and Fusion Center (PSFC) is available for all Fellows.

+For participants from academia, limited support for travel and on-site participation may be available.

 ----------
 Key Dates